 Square is king of card processing in the US, but what about elsewhere?
 Well, if you’re based in Europe or Brazil, look no further than PayLeven.

-Their offering consists of an app (available for iOS and Android, from both the Play and Amazon stores) and a chip-and-pin card reader.
+Their offering consists of an app (available for Android, from the Amazon store) and a chip-and-pin card reader.
 Unlike Square, this isn’t free.
 You can pick one up from anywhere between £45 and £60.

 Like Square, there’s no monthly subscription, and you don’t have to sign up to a restrictive contract.
 Rather, you pay a fee as a percentage of each transaction.